How Will Twitter Change Under a New CEO?

 It does seem like this is the direction Twitter is heading - and again, with Musk viewing Twitter as a competitor to TV, not other social apps, that would be the logical extension of that push.

-Maybe, then, the new Tucker Carlson show is just the beginning, with Yaccarino to be tasked with luring more well-known identities over to the app, in order to build its slate, and establish new monetization pathways through the same.
+Maybe, then, the new Tucker Carlson show is just the beginning, with Yaccarino being tasked with luring more well-known identities over to the app, in order to build its slate, and establish new monetization pathways through the same.

 Will that bring advertisers back to the platform?

-Note: (UPDATE: Musk has now confirmed Yaccarino's appointment as Twtter CEO.)